Open and Affordable Textbooks - FAQ

 How will students know my course is an OAT course?

 We recommend you work with your department and/or campus scheduling office to place a note about OAT in the course listing.
-We will also supply an OAT logo for you to insert in your syllabus or course materials.
+We will also supply an OAT logo and statement for you to insert in your syllabus or course materials.

 When will I receive my award?

 The funds will be transferred to your department soon after we receive all of the required information: 1) signed agreement form, 2) name/email address of your administrative contact, and 3) account number into which to transfer the funds.